sa902/PaySauceSolutions/content/pages/solutions.md

 The `js` and `css` arrays are empty but would contain any files relevant to the module.
 `sockets` shows that web sockets are not used  here.

-### Issues
-potentially outdated version of tidev?
-Lost official support and became community driven.
-This can have pro's and con's a major con being that updates can be slow due to being community driven and non-profit funded
-#### immediate issues
-1. Uses outdated class style - should upgrade to ES6 class style
-1. Use of Var, in  modern js we want to use ```const``` and ```let```
-1. since version 10, titanium supports async functions so upgrade as required
-1. upadate underscore to lodash??
-1. Nothing is going to show on iphone?
-1. we can remove async library in favor of propmises or async/await. (added in es2015 and es2017)